Sione Fua: College career

 Fua enrolled in Stanford in 2006.
 In his true freshman year, Fua played in all 12 games and finished with 16 tackles, including seven solo stops.
 He then missed the 2007 season while on a LDS Church mission, but retained a year of eligibility.
 Fua returned for the 2008 season and played in all 12 games with seven starts.
 He recorded 17 total tackles, including 11 solo.

 As a junior, Fua started the last 11 games of the season at defensive tackle and finished with 24 tackles, including 3.0 for loss, and 1.5 quarterback sacks.
 He earned an honorable mention All-Pac-10 selection.

 Professional career

-2011 NFL Draft
+Pre-draft

-Projected to be a fourth-round selection, Fua was listed as the No. 15 defensive tackle in the 2011 NFL Draft by Sports Illustrated.
+Projected to be a fourth-round selection, Fua was listed as the No. 15 defensive tackle in the 2011 NFL draft by Sports Illustrated.
 The scouting report acknowledged he "displayed consistent progress" in college and "possesses the skill and potential to break into a starting lineup," but raised concerns about his marginal productivity in college.

 Carolina Panthers

-Fua was selected with the 97th pick in the 2011 NFL Draft by the Carolina Panthers.
+Fua was selected in the third round with the 97th pick in the 2011 NFL draft by the Carolina Panthers.
 After starting in eleven games for the Panthers in 2011, he was placed on the injured reserve list on December 6.

 Fua was cut on August 31, 2013.
 He re-signed on September 11, 2013.
 In the week of November 8, the Panthers announced that they would be switching Fua to the guard position.
 On November 12, Fua was waived by the Panthers.